Somatic Experiencing

 You Do Not Have to Keep Powering Through

 You have tried the boot-strapping.
 You have tried doubling down and giving more.
 And maybe it worked for a while.
-But if something underneath still pulls at you, if there is a gap between how successful you are and how successful you feel, that is the gap somatic Experiencing was designed to close.
+But if something underneath still pulls at you, if there is a gap between how successful you are and how successful you feel, that is the gap Somatic Experiencing was designed to close.

 You do not need another coping strategy.
 You do not need to analyze the imposter syndrome one more time.
 What you may need is to let your body finally finish what it started years ago.
 That is what this work makes possible.